alasca-association/tarook/docs/src/usage/cluster-configuration.md

 By default 3 control plane nodes and 4 workers will get created.
 You'll need to adjust these values if you e.g. want to enable [rook](./../managed-services/rook/overview.md).

+Note: Right now there is a variable `masters` to configure the k8s controller server count and `workers` for the k8s node count.
+However there is no explicit variable for the gateway node count!
+This is implicitly defined by the number of elements in the `azs` array.

 <details>
 <summary>All Terraform variables and their defaults</summary>